nawadyweb/nawady_ws/README.md

-# 🎵 Arabic Songs Downloader
+# 🎵 Arabic Songs Platform

-Welcome to the **Arabic Songs Downloader** project — a simple and fast website for downloading your favorite Arabic music.
+Welcome to the **Arabic Songs** project — a simple and fast website for your favorite Arabic music.

 ## 🌐 Live Website
 👉 Visit the website here: [Nawady](https://nawady.ws)